ArbETaperingsky/ArbETaperingsky.github.io/README.md

 Education: specifically refers to the educational nature of Minecraft, and [JTEM（MTDPS）](https://arbetaperingsky.github.io/JTEM.MTDPS) is not relevant for the time being.

 # 3. what is MTDPS?
-Mtdps ( Minecraft technology destruction parts shelf ) i gave it a better name: minecraft technology parts destruction shelter. ( at least I think so ) MTDPS is dedicated to the technical knowledge of Minecraft.
+MTDPS( Minecraft Technology Destory Parts Shelter ) I give it a better name: Minecraft Technology Destory Parts Shelter. ( at least I think so ) MTDPS is dedicated to the technical knowledge of Minecraft.
 Its purpose is to improve players' technical knowledge of Minecraft, and at the same time, it affects Minecraft technology and programming technology to some extent.

 # 4. Relationships.
 `JTEM＝MTDPS ＋CMCEPA